HiBlock/blockchain-learning/agile-and-blockchain.md

 - inspect
 - adapt

-todo: add a pic here

 For example, in agile, information radiator is well used in many teams, in order to visualize and make it transparent.
 So that it increases trust. ( I see, then I believe )

-Blockchain's key charactoristics is 防篡改, which based on :
+Blockchain's key charactoristics is Tamper-proof, which based on :

 - only add, no edit or delete
-- public transaction information
+- public transaction information (each transaction recorded on chain, and could be queried)

 So for agile and blockchain, both are transparent, agile intends to visualize information, and blockchain intends to make transaction (core of blockchain) public.